RoboJackets/robocup-software/docs/source/tutorial.rst

 You may have started noticing the pattern of adding to the key sections of the CMake files.
 You need to find the parts of the file where the other nodes are located and follow the format for your own node.
-While it is important to understand the meaning of each section, you will eventually learn as you gain experience.
+You will eventually learn as you gain experience.
 As explained earlier, CMake files are build files for the directory.
 So check if you need to make additions to the ``robocup-software/soccer/src`` and ``robocup-software/soccer`` CMake files.
 Follow the pattern mentioned above.

 You're almost there!
 The final file you will have to add to is the launch file.
 Launch files in ROS are a convenient way of starting up multiple nodes, setting